Pathway available at Bath, Bristol, Exeter and UWE

 Subject-specific training draws on world class research expertise in physical activity and exercise science; dietary behaviour; substance use; behaviour change theory; mental/physical health and wellbeing; and social/public health policy.

 Students experience a breadth of disciplinary enquiry and diverse theoretical perspectives.
 Students are able to choose from a wide range of existing open units across the three universities, for instance topic specific units on physical activity, tobacco control, and health policy, and applied units such as translating evidence into practice.

 Who will supervise my thesis?

-All ESRC funded students will have two supervisors, one from each of two institutions in the SWDTP.
+For PhD Students, those funded by ESRC will have two supervisors, one from each of two institutions in the SWDTP.
 The supervisors will come from different disciplines.
-Non ESRC funded students will have two supervisors from different disciplines within one institution.
-The supervisors will convene joint meetings on a regular basis.
+Non ESRC funded students will have two supervisors from different disciplines potentially within one institution.
+The supervisors will convene joint meetings regularly.

 How many studentships are there in this pathway?

 PhD studentships will be awarded each year on a competitive basis from a pool of 45 SWDTP studentships across the five universities.